 Most of these tools are easy to use.
 In one way or another, they will help prevent the vast majority of hacking attempts against your company.

-This company offers a wide range of small business security tools, many of which are free.
-The best ones for a small business include:
+Comodo offers a wide range of small business security tools, many of which are free.
+The best ones for small businesses include:

-- Comodo One, their free IT management platform
+- Comodo One, a free IT management platform

-- Comodo Securebox, this will shield apps from malware
+- Comodo Securebox which shields apps from malware

-They also have a wide range of other tools such as free antivirus, SSL certificates, mobile device management, and a great firewall.
+The company also has a wide range of other tools such as free antivirus, SSL certificates, mobile device management, and a great firewall.

-This is another one of those companies which can handle all of the major small business security needs.
-They design tools which can protect your:
+This is another one of those companies which can handle all the major security needs of small businesses.
+ESET designed tools which can protect your:

 - Mobile devices

-Anyone who has remote workers, and this includes small businesses which send people away to conferences, has to have some sort of remote-working solution.
-You open yourself up when someone leaves the office as they use a network which you don’t control.
+Anyone who has remote workers—including small businesses which send people away to conferences—has to have some sort of remote solution.
+If you’re one of these workers, you’ll be exposing yourself when you use another network which you do not own or control.

-IPVanish VPN opens up a secure and encrypted connection for your employee to connect to the Internet, or back to your home servers.
-This will prevent waterhole hacking, when a hacker specifically goes to some place, like a conference, and targets specific people.
-The hacker will be unable to crack the encryption of IPVanish, and this will protect your employee and business.
-It is also good for:
+IPVanish VPN opens up a secure and encrypted connection for employees to connect to the Internet or back to their home servers.
+This will prevent waterhole hacking, like when a hacker goes specifically to a place (like a conference) to target specific people.

 - Skype calls